At Konscious Keto, we know a visibly marbled rib eye steak is a high-quality fat option to eat on a ketogenic diet.

-Also, having fun in the kitchen with recipes consisting of fatty foods like nuts and seeds, and avocado, usually result in the creation of delicious staple recipes like guacamole, nut butter, and even desserts on a low-carb, high-fat, diet!
+Having fun in the kitchen with recipes consisting of fatty foods like nuts, seeds and avocado, usually result in the creation of delicious staple recipes like guacamole, nut butter, and even desserts on a low-carb, high-fat diet!

 Try new foods as you go and uncover new favorites along the way.

 Getting in enough fats should never be a concern on keto as there are healthy, low-glycemic options everywhere!

 From fatty, omega-3-rich fish like mackerel to protein-packed seeds like flax, chia, and hemp, the ketogenic diet is packed with endless options that provide the quality fat you need to live a happy and sustainable low-carb, high-fat lifestyle.

 Just set your macros based on your goals, commit to the process of replacing old habits around food, and you’ll soon find new ease around your dietary health and the renewal of the body’s intuitive wisdom, of how much nutrition it needs and when.
 Trust the process and enjoy the ride to optimal health.